The man accused of killing 2 Idaho firefighters had once aspired to be one

 “We still are in shock and are struggling to understand why someone would target unarmed, selfless public servants,” Coeur d’Alene Mayor Woody McEvers said.

 By Monday afternoon, the fire was “reasonably contained,” and responders had “stopped significant forward progress," Way said.
-The Idaho Department of Lands said it had burned about 26 acres (10.5 hectares).
+The Idaho Department of Lands said it had burned about 26 acres.

-Associated Press journalists Hallie Golden and Martha Bellisle in Seattle and Ed White in Detroit contributed to this report.